smallcloudai/refact-vscode/README.md

 # Codify

 Codify from Small Magellanic Cloud is a coding assistant which uses the latest advances in Deep Learning and Large Language Models.
 It follows your instructions and provides suggestions on where exactly and how it proposes to change your code.
 For more key features, keep reading.
+## Features
+- Supports 15+ programming languages
+- State of the art model (for the size)
+- Experimental code rewriting features
+- Local inference
+- Cloud inference
+- We are crowdsourcing data for RLHF (the method behind GPT models)
+- Don’t want your AI tools to be monopolized by big corporations?
+Support us on patreon.

 ## Installation
 1. Install the extension
-2. Click through the login pop-up browser option and follow it to [codify.smallcloud.ai](https://codify.smallcloud.ai); we recommend using login with Google or GitHub to avoid email verification.
+2. Click through the login option and follow it to [codify.smallcloud.ai](https://codify.smallcloud.ai); we recommend using login with Google or GitHub to avoid email verification.
-3. Try out the commands
+3. Try out plugin.

 ## Getting started
 You can see the “codify” status on the right bottom corner of the screen.
 The status will be updated when codify is communicating with the server.